DataDog/hiring-engineers/answers.md

 <ul>
 <li>Created dashboard in Datadog GUI first.</li>
 </ul>
-It&rsquo;s easier to use a gui to build the desired visualizations, then export as json, and edit the json as desired.<br>
 <ul>
 <li>Once exported as json it is one single line.</li>
 <li>Install Linux tool &ldquo;jq&rdquo; to format the single json line into human readable multi-line json</li>